danforthcenter/plantcv/README.md

 # <a id="plantcvcontributorsguide"></a>PlantCV Contributor's Guide

 This document aims to give an overview of how to contribute to PlantCV.
-In general, contributions to PlantCV should be functions that are useful multiple users that extend either the image processing or trait analysis power of PlantCV.

 Contribute in three ways:
 1. Add new code